 Forthcoming: Exploring supralocalisation processes: Linguistic variation in Early Modern urban and regional spaces

-Anita Auer Moragh S. Gordon Tino Oudesluijs
+Anita Auer (ed), Moragh S. Gordon (ed), Tino Oudesluijs (ed)

 Synopsis